Skip to main content

 There is a de minimis threshold of $600 by the IRS for promotional credits.
 If the bonus received exceeds $600, a tax document is required to be generated.
 However, if the amount is less than the threshold, it will not be listed on your 1099.

-Dividends
+Dividends and Interest

-There is a de minimis threshold of $10 by the IRS for dividends received.
+There is a de minimis threshold of $10 by the IRS for dividends and interest received.
 If the total dividends received exceeds $10, a tax document is required to be generated.
 However, if the total dividend received is less than the threshold, it will not be listed on your 1099.

 Note: Per IRS guidelines, income received, even if it is under de minimis thresholds, is required to be reported when filing your tax return.